Trainings

 Confiscated pirate whaler.
 An original pirate whaler coming from the Horn of Africa is used during counter piracy training for an increased level of realism.
 Hellenic Navy seals act as pirates.

-Training Ship.
-The ex-training ship “HS ARIS”, 130 meters long, with multiple decks and the accommodation philosophy of merchant ships is being used for multiple practical training modules such as Small arms training (3020), Tactical sweep (3030), Crew control (3040), RHIB insertion (3060), Boarding under multiple threats (3080) and for Simulated MIO scenarios.
+Training Platforms.
+The ex-training ship “HS ARIS” (A-74) is the Primary Training Platform (TP) involved in practical and theoretical trainings provided by the Centre.
+130 meters long, with multiple decks and the accommodation philosophy of merchant ships, TP ARIS is being used for multiple practical training modules such as Small arms training (3020), Tactical sweep (3030), Crew control (3040), RHIB insertion (3060), Boarding under multiple threats (3080) and for Simulated MIO scenarios.
 It is situated alongside a pier, near the NMIOTC main building.

 Helo.
 Hellenic Navy’s SH70 helicopters are used for the Heliborne insertion / extraction module (3070).
 The Fast Rope training is being conducted at the airfield of the 115 CW which is located within 15 minutes drive from NMIOTC.
 The trainees, during the practical training, can perform on request day and night fast rope descents from the helicopter.